JihedChaibi/STM32-with-no-IDE/README.md

 ✪ CMSIS / HAL Drivers (You can use your own HAL!)

+✪ Startup File + Linker Script (You can always use you own)

 ✪ GNU Make (Makefiles)

 ✪ GNU ARM Embedded Toolchain (Compiler/Other Tools)